StevenSumedi/lyft-backend-engineering-assignment/README.md

-Task list:
-1: Come up with a clean design for a messy component
-2: Refactor a messy system
+Participated in Lyft's Back-end Engineering Virtual Experience Program.

+List of tasks:
+1) Software Architecture - created a mock class diagram of the codebase using UML.
+2) Refactoring - refactored the existing system following the diagram from the previous task.
-3: Write unit tests for a newly refactored system
+3) Unit Testing - wrote unit tests for the newly refactored system.
-4: Add new functionality using Test-Driven Development
+4) Test-driven Development- added new functionality within the system using TDD.